People do not know exactly what causes Parkinson's disease, but there is evidence that certain factors may make it more likely to occur.

 The researchers do not conclude that the people developed PD, but the symptoms suggest that they have undergone similar processes.

-Interestingly, people who smoke cigarettes appear to have a
+Interestingly, people who smoke cigarettes appear to have a smaller chance of developing PD than those who do not.

 This does not mean that people should smoke in order to stave off PD, because smoking is responsible for a host of unwanted health problems.